hclivess/verihash/README.md

  ## Design aspects and considerations:

  #### Morphing
  Since this application currently uses only the most recent Bitcoin hash, the hash candidate order changes with every new Bitcoin block.
 Therefore, it is useful for estimation of the current block consensus, not for any historical verifications.
-Scanning Bitcoin hash history would open a possible bruteforce attack vector as miners could attempt to produce blocks that have the closest similarity ratio to a Bitcoin block in a particular moment in time.
+Scanning Bitcoin hash history would open a possible bruteforce attack vector as miners could attempt to produce blocks that have the closest similarity ratio to a Bitcoin block at a particular block height.

  ## Notes: